RasppleII/rasppleii.github.io/a2cloud/index.md

 and follow the instructions.
 For initial setup, you’ll need to sign in to your Twitter account from a web browser, which, if you don’t want to leave your Apple II, could be Lynx, as I will explain in the next post.
-If you need help, an [extensive manual][74] is available for TTYtter.
+If you need help, an [extensive manual][TTYtter] is available for TTYtter.
 You can also try starting it by typing `ttytter -readline` for enhanced input, though it is beta and may have problems.